 There are Brazilians who prefer being with their friends and families.
 Seeing as the 2nd of November is a holiday, Brazilians use this day to have a churrasco and kick back at the home of a friend or of a relative.
 And let’s face it, there’s nothing better than being among loved ones in a moment like this, right?

 For Brazilians, there is a word that deeply expresses the feeling, or longing, one may have over someone they’ve lost.
-This word is Saudade.
+This word is saudade.
 Do you know what it means?
 Click here and come learn Portuguese online with us!

-When is Brazil’s Day of the Dead holiday?
+When is the next holiday?

 This holiday is always on November 2nd.
 Take a look at the table to see on which day the next holidays will fall: